YellowJacket17/michaels-adventure/README.md

 Despite these quirks, tethering the game speed to the target frame rate can help the game to feel/run smoother.
 This is due to more consistent frame times when updating game logic.
 Each time game logic is updated, the exact same frame time will be used, equal to one over the target frame rate.

-## Schedule ##
-#### February - March ####
-The basic combat system will be completed.
-This includes creating back-end infrastructure for different attacks and their effects.
-Items may or may not be usable during combat; it depends on how long creating basic attacks and the basic combat loop takes.
-Party member swapping may also not be usable during combat for the same reason.
-Basic splash animations will be given to attacks, with splash animations having different colors.
-Also during this timeframe, a pixel artist will be contacted.
-The artist will first be asked to do walking animations (all four directions) for five character sprites (Mary, Nick, Joe, Logan, Howie).
-Furthermore during this timeframe, reach out to Joe about the scenario again.
-Keep in mind that the scope needs to be realistic.

-#### April ####
-Rework the sound engine to use OpenAL from LWJGL.
-This includes adding the ability to loop tracks at a certain timestamp.
-Also during this timeframe, evaluate how things are going with the pixel artist.
-If progress is good on the character sprites, ask about creating tiles/landmarks.
-Tile/landmarks will be informed by ongoing discussions with Joe about the scenario.

-#### May - September ####
-Dive deep into building the actual game!
-This includes building the map(s), refining the scenario, and writing dialogue.
-This will also include creating a title screen and credits.
-Minor tweaks to the engine should also be expected (minor UI changes/resizing, etc.).
-Also during this timeframe, evaluate how things are going with the pixel artist.
-The goal is to have both character sprites and tiles/landmarks completed during this timeframe.
-If it seems appropriate, it may be good to ask the pixel artist to create battle stance sprites for each character.

-#### October ####
-Debugging and play testing will be performed.
-Depending on how much time is remaining and how intensive this process is, things like the lighting system may be revisited during this period.

-#### November ####
-The game is due on Nov.
-8th.
-If there's any remaining time, very small tweaks/polish can be performed.